JDK-8268406 : Deallocate jmethodID native memory

 if (m->is_initializer()) {

-Therefore, we can conclude that no working JNI code today can use invalid jmethodID without crashing (except for JVMTI agent code).
+Therefore, we can conclude that no working JNI code today can use an invalid jmethodID without crashing (except for JVMTI agent code).
 As a result, we can free the JNIMethodBlocks to avoid memory leaks.

 Comments